Russia's oil product exports slumped by 20% in February, but seaborne export volumes remain robust

-Russia's oil product exports have slumped by 20% in February, marking the lowest level since May 2022, according to tanker tracking data reported S&P on March 2 in a note.
+Russia's oil product exports have slumped by 20% in February, marking their lowest level since May 2022, according to tanker tracking data, reported S&P on March 2 in a note.
 Shipborne exports of crude, however, have held up well and remain robust.

-“Russia-origin seaborne oil product exports averaged 2.13mn b/d in February, a 21% slump from recently elevated levels of around 2.7mn b/d in January and 24% below average pre-war levels, according to S&P Global Commodities at Sea data,” the consultant said. (chart)
+“Russia-origin seaborne oil product exports averaged 2.13mn barrels per day in February, a 21% slump from recently elevated levels of around 2.7mn bpd in January and 24% below average pre-war levels, according to S&P Global Commodities at Sea data,” the consultant said. (chart)

-Analysts are watching the export volumes of Russia’s oil products closely after they came under embargo on February 5.
-Last year Russia successfully reorientated all its export of crude to customers in Asia – primarily Indian and China – after the EU reduced its oil imports to almost nothing in anticipation of an crude import embargo that came into effect on December 5.
+Analysts are watching the export volumes of Russia’s oil products closely after they became embargoed on February 5.
+Last year Russia successfully reorientated all its export of crude to customers in Asia – primarily Indian and China – after the EU reduced its oil imports to almost nothing in anticipation of a crude import embargo that came into effect on December 5.

 Crude exports initially slumped after the start of the war as Western oil traders self-sanctioned and stopped buying Russia’s Urals blend, but the market quickly adjusted within a few months, as Russia found new customers.
-Instead of the week it takes to ship oil from Russia’s main oil export terminal in Primorsk to Rotterdam in the Netherlands, it takes a month for tankers to travel to Asia and back so the market took two months to rebalance.
+Instead of the week it takes to ship oil from Russia’s main oil export terminal in Primorsk to Rotterdam in the Netherlands, it takes a month for tankers to travel to Asia and back, so the market took two months to rebalance.

-Pulling off the same trick with oil products will be more difficult as products like Russia’s diesel fuel are much more widely distributed and Russia is now in competition with its own crude exports as potential customers are refining more cheap Russian crude, which lowers their need for imports.
+Pulling off the same trick with oil products will be more difficult as products like Russia’s diesel fuel are much more widely distributed, and Russia is now in competition with its own crude exports as potential customers are refining more cheap Russian crude, which reduces their need for imports.

 “The largest impact has been felt in the diesel and fuel oil markets, Russia's biggest fuel exports and revenue earners.
-Russian diesel exports slumped by more than 100,000 b/d in February to 830,000 b/d while fuel oil exports slid by some 170,000 b/d on the month to 614,000 b/d, the data shows,” S&P said.
+Russian diesel exports slumped by more than 100,000 bpd in February to 830,000 bpd, while fuel oil exports slid by some 170,000 bpd on the month to 614,000 bpd, the data shows,” S&P said.

 There is also a logistical question mark over Russia’s ability to find enough shipping capacity to carry all its production to overseas markets.
-Russia has built up a large “ghost fleet” but estimates of the size of the fleet varies from 100 ships to 600.
-While it is clear that Russia already has enough ships to export all its crude, it remains moot as to if it has enough to transport all its products.
-Russia imposed a 500,000 barrels a day production cut that went into effect on March 1, to either compensate for falling demand or to push up prices – it is not yet clear which reason drove the decision to cut back on production.
+Russia has built up a large “ghost fleet” but estimates of its size vary from 100 ships to 600.
+While it is clear that Russia already has enough ships to export all its crude, it remains moot as to whether it has enough to transport all its products.
+Russia imposed a 500,000 bpd production cut that went into effect on March 1, to either compensate for falling demand or to push up prices – it is not yet clear which reason drove the decision to cut back on output.

 “The shipping data shows that Europe's imports of Russian fuels slumped sharply in February.
-So-called "gray" market trade continues, however, albeit at reduced rates, with tankers discharging Russian fuels at common offshore ship-to-ship transfer locations off Greece, Gibraltar, Malta, and Ceuta,” S&P said.
+So-called "grey" market trade continues, however, albeit at reduced rates, with tankers discharging Russian fuels at common offshore ship-to-ship transfer locations off Greece, Gibraltar, Malta and Ceuta,” S&P said.

-The Western efforts to curb Moscow's oil revenues means EU countries have been importing oil from other sources.
+Western efforts to curb Moscow's oil revenues mean EU countries have been importing oil from other sources.
 This decline in exports comes as new buyers in Africa fail to absorb Russian fuels displaced from Europe.

 “To help plug the gap in Europe, regional refiners and fuel retailers continue to lean on alternative diesel supplies from the Middle East, Turkey and the US, while dipping into stocks in the Amsterdam-Rotterdam-Antwerp refining hub built up ahead of the embargo,” S&P said.

-The data shows that Europe's flows of Russian fuel have plunged from around 1.5mn b/d in December to less than 500,000 b/d in February.
-Meanwhile, African buyers in Morocco, Algeria, Nigeria, Senegal, Tunisia, Ghana, and Egypt have doubled their Russian fuel imports to around 440,000 b/d.
+The data shows that Europe's flows of Russian fuel have plunged from around 1.5mn bpd in December to less than 500,000 bpd in February.
+Meanwhile, African buyers in Morocco, Algeria, Nigeria, Senegal, Tunisia, Ghana and Egypt have doubled their Russian fuel imports to around 440,000 bpd.

-As a result, Russia's share of European oil product imports has fallen to just 7.5% in February, down from pre-war levels of 39%, according to the data.
+As a result, Russia's share of European oil product imports has sunk to just 7.5% in February, down from pre-war levels of 39%, according to the data.

-Elsewhere, Turkey, the UAE, and China have become Russia's new biggest fuel buyers, with 35% of all Russian oil products now headed to those countries.
-China’s import of Russian oil continues to rise, but those to India have stagnated for the last few months.
+Elsewhere, Turkey, the UAE and China have become Russia's new biggest fuel buyers, with 35% of all Russian oil products now headed to those countries.
+China’s imports of Russian oil continue to rise, but those to India have stagnated for the last few months.

 Seaborne exports hold up well